Loop3D/ImplicitBenchmark/Hecho/_README.md

   field values rougly equal to the thicknesses from the top horizon **H1**.
  * Faults are provided as curves (F[123]Line.csv) and surfaces, both in Autocad DXF format (F[123]Surf.dxf) and Gocad ASCII format (AllFaultSurfaces.ts)
- * Dips.csv contain stratal traces and normal vectors (both informations are equivalent in 2D but not in 3D.
-The Y coordinate is also obtained by random sampling.
-Each stratal trace consists of one line segment which has a unique `PART_ID`.
-To avoid redundancy, only one of each line extremities has orientation values, the other has no data values (-99999).
+ * Dips.csv contain stratal traces and 2D normal vectors (both informations are equivalent in 2D but not in 3D.
+The Y coordinate of the points is obtained by random sampling.
+Each stratal trace consists of one line segment which has a unique `PART_ID`, which can be used as tangent constraint for 3D interpolation.
+   To avoid redundancy, only one of each line extremities has 2D orientation values, the other has no data values (-99999).

 ## Output